envoyproxy/data-plane-api/docs/root/api-v1/route_config/route.rst

   check the request's headers against all the specified headers in the route config.
 A match will happen if all the headers in the route are present in the request with the same values (or based on presence if the ``value`` field is not in the config).

+:ref:`headers <config_http_conn_man_route_table_route_query_args>`
+  *(optional, array)* Specifies a set of query args in the :path on which the route should match.
+  The router will check the request's headers against all the specified query args in the route config.
+A match will happen if all the query args match.

 request_headers_to_add
   *(optional, array)* Specifies a list of HTTP headers that should be added to each